 Seeking a second opinion is not without its pitfalls.
 Everyone reacts to a serious diagnosis in different ways.
-It is your right to seek further opinions, and this will empower some people.
-Some people would prefer not to exercise this right.
-Some people prefer to know as little as possible about their diagnosis.
-Some people like to relinguish control of their situation to others.
+As a parent or a caregiver of a young child, you are entitled to seek further opinions.
+This may empower some people.
+Some people would prefer not to explore this option.
+Some people prefer to know as little as possible about their child's diagnosis.
+Some people like to relinquish control of their situation to others.
 All of these are perfectly normal and acceptable ways of coping.
 And seeking second, even third, opinions can cause confusion and stress.
-But they can inform, and help with decision-making.
+But they can inform and help with decision-making.
 They can also be reassuring.

-Our belief is that you need to be informed to make decisions.
-And that might mean gathering information and then deciding not to make a decision.
-That's a decision too.
+Our belief is that you need to be informed to make decisions, and for some, that might mean gathering information through seeking different opinions.